 How to Protect Children from the Negative Effects of Alcoholism

-There are a variety of support systems available for navigating childhood trauma and making important changes in adulthood.
+There are a variety of support systems available for navigating childhood trauma and making essential changes in adulthood.
 The National Association for Children of Addiction (NaCoA) is one example of an excellent support system that specializes in the trauma that alcohol and drug addiction causes to families.

 Individuals are encouraged to consult their local Mental Health America Affiliate Resource Center to find specific support groups near them.
 There are also online support groups available on social media for those who grew up in alcoholic homes.